 - Comfort: The diaper is on the thin side, and it’s not so comfortable if you don’t get the tabs right.
 However, it’s breathable, which means less skin rash.

-- Affordability: These barely cut the muster at 25-cents apiece.
+Affordability: These baby diapers barely cut the mustard at 25-cents apiece.
 With cheaper options, I’d consider Huggies more of a stand-by than a go-to.

 - Overall: A gem among generics.
-This is an especially great disposable for overnight and for young babies.
+This is an especially great disposable for overnight and for babies in their first year.

-- Affordability: These cheap diapers are 15-cents a piece, well under the 25-cent mark, making these quite affordable though they’re not “cheap.”
+- Affordability: These cheap baby diapers come at 15-cents apiece, well under the 25-cent mark, making these quite affordable and great if you’re planning to save money.

-- Quality: Just about every store brand item at Target is good quality, and these are no different.
-They’re generic, but they’re absorbent, leak-resistant, and can be used overnight while keeping moisture away from the baby.
+- Quality: They’re generic, but highly absorbent, leak-resistant, and can be used overnight while keeping moisture away from the baby.

 - Comfort: Overall, these are medium comfort.
 They’re not as soft as Pampers or even Huggies, but not as paper-like as Cuties or Parents Choice.
-They’re on the long side, lending to leg gaps, but they don’t actually leak…much.
+Many parents claim that Size 1 diapers better than bigger sizes.
+Personally, I haven’t check it.

 - Overall: This is the reigning king (or queen) of cheap diapers and my favorite.

-- Affordability: At 16-cents each, this is a great bargain for everything you get.
+- Affordability: Luvs Ultra Leakguards cost 16-cents a unith, this is a great bargain for everything you get.

 - Quality: Luvs is soft, contoured, elastic, and the tabs make it easy to put on evenly.
-It’s great for small babies and active toddlers.
+It’s great size 1 babies as well active toddlers.

 - Comfort: These are second in comfort to Pampers, but a close second.
 They’re soft and absorbent but not bulky, and they fit so well that leaks are rare.
 They’re super absorbent, even after a night’s sleep, so the baby stays dry, too.